Spectral Inference under Complex Temporal Dynamics: Simulations and Data Analysis

 \end{example}

-The simulated coverage probabilities of the SCR for \cref{example_AR,example_WN,example_MS,example_TH,example_BL} are shown in \cref{table_bootstrap_AR,table_bootstrap_WN,table_bootstrap_MS,table_bootstrap_TH,table_bootstrap_BL}.
-According to the results, one can see that the proposed bootstrap works well when $B_n$ and $n$ are chosen in an appropriate range, but slightly sensitive to the choice of $B_n$.
-In all examples, if $B_n$ is chosen in the interval $[30,35]$, the bootstrap is relatively accurate.
-From the bootstrap results of the examples, the accuracy does not change too much for a relative wide range of $n$.
+According to the results in \cref{table_bootstrap_AR,table_bootstrap_WN,table_bootstrap_MS,table_bootstrap_TH,table_bootstrap_BL}, one can see that the proposed bootstrap works well when $B_n$ and $n$ are chosen in a relatively wide range.
 In the next subsection, we discuss the MV method for selecting $B_n$ and $n$ in practice.